pnjun/UrsaPQ-Manager/Docs/Manager Service.md

 * `sudo systemctl stop ursapqManager.service`
 * `sudo systemctl restart ursapqManager.service`

+## Logging
+Logs can be seen using:
+`journalctl -n 30 -u ursapqManager.service`

 ## Source location
 The soruce code for the server process is located in ~/ExpManager/Modules/.
 The server script is ursapqManager.py